-Please read the following if you want to know how to get a private investigator license in Tennessee.
+Please read the following to learn how to get a private investigator’s license in Tennessee.
 The article provides information on the licensing authority, including their contact information.
-In addition, it provides a general list of licensing requirements, information on associations and training.
+In addition, it provides a general list of licensing requirements, information on associations, and training.

-Private Investigator licensing in Tennessee is handled by the Tennessee Department of Commerce & Insurance – Private Investigation and Polygraph Commission.
+The Tennessee Department of Commerce & Insurance – Private Investigation and Polygraph Commission handles private investigator licensing in Tennessee.

 Licensing Authority Contact Information